Tech choices and trade-offs

 Frontend: Hotwire, Turbo, minimal JavaScript

-Styling is plain CSS plus Tailwind, the same combo that worked great on Telebugs.
+Styling is plain CSS plus Tailwind, the same combination that has worked well for me on Telebugs.

 Authentication